 On January 11, 2007, Rebecca Lee Willis filed a class action complaint in the Los Angeles County Superior Court (Case No. BC 364553) for herself and on behalf of a class of non-pumping overlying property owners ("Non-Pumper Class"), through which she sought declaratory relief and money damages from various public entities.
 Following certification, the Non-Pumper Class entered into a settlement agreement with the Public Water Suppliers concerning the matters at issue in the class complaint.
-On September 22, 2011, the Court approved the settlement through an amended final judgment.
+All claims of prescription have been released by the Public Water Suppliers against the Willis Class.
+On September 22, 2011, the Court approved the settlement through an Amended Final Judgment which stated that the Amended Final Judgment would be merged and incorporated into the physical solution adopted by the Court.
+In awarding attorneys' fees, the Court stated that Willis Class Counsel had secured the right to pump groundwater and maintained property values for the Willis Class.

 On June 2, 2008, Richard A. Wood filed a class action complaint for himself and on behalf of a class of small property owners in this action ("Small Pumper Class"), Wood v.
-Los

-Angeles Co.
+Los Angeles Co.
 Waterworks Dist.
 40, et al., (Case No.: BC 391869) through which he sought declaratory relief and money damages from various public entities.
 The Small Pumper Class was certified on September 2, 2008.